frothers/Frothers-FC/content/posts/2023/frothers-2023-game-2.md

 goals = 1
 scorer = "Jarrod Murray"

+motm = "Farshid Shokoohi"
+dotd = "Charles Daily"

 +++
-The second grading game, this time against newcomers Chicken
+The second grading game, this time against newcomers Chur Chickens

 Bit of a lineup change up, with the midfielders getting lazy for kickoff timing.